jdrbc/podly_pure_podcasts/frontend/README.md

    This starts the Vite development server on port 5173 with hot reloading and proxies API calls to the backend on port 5001.

-### Frontend Changes

-To see frontend changes when using `./run_podly.sh`, restart the application.
-The script always builds frontend assets fresh on startup.

-## Build Process
+### Build Process

-The frontend build process depends on how you're running the application:

-1. **Local Development** (`./run_podly.sh`): Frontend is built fresh using `npm run build` and static files are served by Flask from port 5001
-2. **Direct Development** (`npm run dev`): Vite dev server serves files with hot reloading on port 5173 and proxies API calls to backend on port 5001
+- **Direct Development** (`npm run dev`): Vite dev server serves files with hot reloading on port 5173 and proxies API calls to backend on port 5001
-3. **Docker**: Multi-stage build compiles frontend assets during image creation and copies them to the Flask static directory
+- **Docker**: Multi-stage build compiles frontend assets during image creation and copies them to the Flask static directory

-### Development Asset Rebuilding

-The `./run_podly.sh` script always builds frontend assets fresh on startup:

-- Runs `npm run build` to compile the latest frontend code
-- Copies the built assets to `src/app/static/` for Flask to serve
-- To see frontend changes, restart the script

 ## Technology Stack